ccrocker72/AWS-Obsidian/Getting Started.md

 fill out metric name, threshold type, condition and value Set alarm (may need to create new topic)
 Click through the menu and create the alarm

+## Turning on MFA
+log in to root user account
+go to IAM menu, click Add MFA for root account
+Set up the service of your choice